VPDC

 Overview

-HBV infection in a pregnant person poses a serious risk to an infant at birth.
-Without timely postexposure immunoprophylaxis, approximately 90% of infants born to HBsAg-positive people in the US will acquire chronic HBV infection, approximately one-fourth of whom will eventually die from chronic liver disease.
+Hepatitis B virus infection in a pregnant person poses a serious risk to an infant at birth.
+Without timely post-exposure immunoprophylaxis, approximately 90% of infants born to HBsAg-positive people will acquire chronic HBV infection, and approximately one-fourth of those will prematurely die from chronic liver disease or liver cancer.

 Guidelines for Prenatal Providers